smjcc/PLL/README.md

 ### In the case of `.`

-At boot time, state of the keyboard shift keys determine which partition the kernel will be loaded from:
+At boot time, the state of the keyboard shift keys determines which partition the kernel will be loaded from:

 * no shift keys are down: partition 1 is selected.